GuilhE/KMP-ComposeUIViewController/README.md

 # KMP-ComposeUIViewController

-KSP library for generating `ComposeUIViewController`s when using [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) for iOS.
+KSP library for generating `ComposeUIViewController` and `ComposeUIViewControllerRepresentable` implementations when using [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) for iOS.

 ## Motivation